When is a bat survey required?

-This will vary and you should agree this with the consultant ecologist but once all the surveys are complete a report could be completed in a few days depending on the ecologist’s work load.
+This will vary and you should agree on this with the consultant ecologist but once all the surveys are complete a report could be completed in a few days depending on the ecologist’s workload.

 What documents do I need to send with my planning application?

 A Preliminary Roost Assessment and any further surveys recommended by the licensed ecologist (e.g. Presence/ Absence Survey and Roost Characterisation Survey).